 A properly aligned talent strategy can require additional support to aid the implementation, such as change management and training and development.
 Implementing a new talent strategy can drive change, so careful planning of that process will also be required, to assess readiness for the change, identify any barriers and create a plan to smooth the transition.
 To achieve maximum value from your investment in the talent strategy, your managers must be motivated and fully trained on the new tools and processes, so training and development requirements will go beyond those identified within the strategy.

 A one size fits all approach to your talent strategy will not lead to success.
 It is critical to value your employees as individuals and to understand their specific needs.
-Our solutions will help you to develop, shape and implement a strategy that meets the goals of your organization.
+Our solutions will help you to develop, shape and implement a strategy that meets the goals of your organisation.